snowoflondon/CIComputeR_WEB/README.md

 The program can be accessed here: https://brianjmpark.shinyapps.io/cicomputer/

 ## Companion R package
-`CIcomputer WEB`'s functionalities can be streamlined using the R package `CIcomputeR`, which can be found here: https://rdrr.io/github/snowoflondon/CIcomputeR/.
+`CIcomputer WEB`'s functionalities can be streamlined using the developmental R package `CIcomputeR`, which can be found here: https://rdrr.io/github/snowoflondon/CIcomputeR/.

 ## Run-through
 ### Single Analysis